Alexander-Arnold issues perfect riposte to Southgate snub by reigniting Liverpool's season | Goal.com

 The breakthrough would come, though.

 Substitutes Thiago and Xherdan Shaqiri combined well on the right.
-Martinez kept out Thiago’s effort, but didn’t get near Alexander-Arnold’s follow-up.
+Martinez kept out Thiago’s instinctive effort, but he didn’t get near Alexander-Arnold’s follow-up.
 Too good, and too important, as far as Liverpool are concerned.

 They slither on.
 Still in the hunt domestically, they need another famous Champions League comeback here against Real Madrid on Wednesday if they are to book a place in the semi-finals, and with it a likely showdown with Chelsea.